bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/part-three-pay-to-script-hash/submarine_swaps/swap_on2off_p2wsh.md

 const txb = new bitcoin.TransactionBuilder(network)
 ```

-We need to set the transaction-level locktime in our redeem transaction in order to spend a CLTV timelock.
+For the refund case we need to set the transaction-level locktime in our redeem transaction in order to spend a CLTV timelock.
 You can use the same value as before.

-> Because CLTV actually uses nLocktime enforcement consensus rules the time is checked indirectly by comparing redeem transaction nLocktime with the CLTV value. nLocktime must be &lt;= present time and &gt;= CLTV timelock
+> Because CLTV actually uses nLocktime enforcement consensus rules the time is checked indirectly by comparing redeem transaction-level nLocktime with the CLTV value.
+> nLocktime must be &lt;= present time and &gt;= CLTV timelock

 ```javascript
 txb.setLockTime(timelock)